 The Great Yardwork Debate: Who’s Responsible at a Home Rental?

-There’s no question that homeowners are responsible for performing (or paying for) maintenance on their yards to keep them healthy and attractive — but what about landlords of rental homes?
-Unless you own a rental property where an HOA pays for yard care, you need to take care the details of yardwork responsibilities before your tenants move in, or else you could be dealing with a dead, ugly landscape in no time.
+There’s no question that homeowners are responsible for performing (or paying for) maintenance on their yards to keep them healthy and attractive—but what about landlords of rental homes?
+Unless you own a rental property where an HOA pays for yard care, you need to take care of the details of yardwork responsibilities before your tenants move in.
+If not, you could be dealing with a dead, ugly landscape in no time.

 Table of Contents:

 This agreement states that the tenant is fully responsible for all aspects of yard care.
 That means tenants will need to properly care for the lawn and trees, take care of any weeds and perhaps even perform pest control if pests are affecting the yard’s health.
 You can either provide necessary yard care tools to your tenants (like a lawn mower and clippers stored in a backyard shed), or you can demand that tenants provide their own yard care tools.
 This latter option might require you to drop rent prices because it’s unlikely that many renters are willing or able to purchase major yard care equipment.

 Self-service yard care clauses are rare.
 This means that if you include a self-service yard care clause in the rental agreement, it’s imperative that you point this out to tenants, so they are aware of their responsibilities.
 Even after doing this, you might end up with an overgrown or dead yard, but thanks to your written clause, you can seek penalties from your tenants for their negligence.

 Then again, you might also be fined by your municipality if your city or neighborhood imposes standards for yard care.
 It is due to the risk involved that few landlords opt for self-service agreements; if you don’t want to endanger your rental property’s landscaping, you shouldn’t choose the self-service yard care option.